-‘Racehorse in Times Square, New York’ by Ripley - 2012 (r2017)
+‘Racehorse in Times Square, New York’ - Ripley 2012

-Playing with the perceived understanding of the genre by using an urban cityscape ‘Racehorse in Times Square, New York’ (also known as; ‘American Trilogy in Times Square, New York’) is one of Ripley’s first equine portraits.
-The horse was photographed at his training yard in Ditcheat, England in September 2012, and the street scene was captured a month later in New York (US).
+Primary photography of the horse was completed at his training yard in Somerset, England in September 2012 and the street scene was captured a month later in New York.

 Back to : works